StudentUniverse/code-conventions/groovy/README.md

 Always be explicit.
 ```
 //bad
-String toString() { "su strong" }
+String toString() { 'su strong' }
 //good
-String toString() { return "su strong" }
+String toString() { return 'su strong' }
 ```

 **[⬆ back to top](#table-of-contents)**

 ## Def and Type
 Groovy does not require specifying types, but we do.
+There should be a few exceptions when you really need to support a variable being multiple types (not preferred)
 ```
 //bad
-def name = "Jack""
+def name = 'Jack';
 //good
-String name = "Jack"
+String name = 'Jack';
 ```

 **[⬆ back to top](#table-of-contents)**